markleboeuf/website-hugo/content/portfolio/two_flavors_of_parallelism.md

 Overview
 ------------

-In a prior post we discussed how to use monte carlo simulation for power analysis.
-We kept the total number of iterations relatively low (n = 25)  to illustrate the process.
-However, the real value of simulation emerges when you can run lots of simulations, because the more iterations you run the better idea you get about the thing you are trying to estimate (see [*Law of Large Numbers*](https://en.wikipedia.org/wiki/Law_of_large_numbers)).
+In a prior [post](https://markleboeuf.github.io/portfolio/monte_carlo_mixed_effects) we discussed how to use monte carlo simulation for power analysis.
+We kept the total number of iterations relatively low to illustrate the process.
+However, the real value of simulation emerges when you run lots of simulations, because the more iterations you run the better idea you get about the thing you are trying to estimate (see [*Law of Large Numbers*](https://en.wikipedia.org/wiki/Law_of_large_numbers)).
 In the case of estimating the power of an experiment, the more simulated experiments we run the closer we'll get to the true probability of committing a [*Type II Error*](http://support.minitab.com/en-us/minitab/17/topic-library/basic-statistics-and-graphs/hypothesis-tests/basics/type-i-and-type-ii-error/).
 Simulating the experimental paradigm sequentially is fine but it takes a long time when you increase the number of simulations to, say, 10K or 100K.
 Any time you come across a task that involves repeated sampling from a distribution -- **think parallel**.
 The results of one simulation do not feed into or depend on the results of another.
 Thus we can run many simulated experiments at the same time.
 This is a common theme of any task that is parallelizable, which might be one of the most challenging words to say.
-In this post I'm going to discuss two seperate ways in R to implement a power analysis simulation.
-And although we'll focus only on paralellism in the context of experimental power, the workflow discussed here can be generalized to almost any task that involves repeated sampling.
+In this post I'm going to discuss two seperate ways to implement a power analysis simulation in R. And although we'll focus only on paralellism in the context of experimental power, the workflow discussed here can be generalized to almost any task that involves repeated sampling.

 ### Parallel Simulations with Foreach

-I'll briefly review the task at hand.
+Before starting let me provide a brief summary of the analytical dataset.
 Researchers conducted a study examining the impact of continued sleep deprivation (defined as receiving only 3 hours of sleep per night) on reaction time.
 The study was run for 9 days and the researchers found a significant effect for Number of Days.
 As you can imagine, participants were a lot slower to react on days 8 & 9 relative to days 0 & 1.
 We want to replicate this effect but don't have the time to wait 9 days for a result.
 Our question, then, is whether we could still detect an effect of sleep deprivation after only 3 days.
-The goal is to achieve at least 80% power, which means that if we replicated the experiment 10 times under the exact same conditions, we would find a significant effect (*p* < 0.05) in at least 8 of the experiments.
+The goal is to achieve at least 80% power, which means that if we replicated the experiment 10 times under the exact same conditions, we would find a significant effect (*p* < 0.05) in at least 8 experiments.

 We'll use the findings from the prior study over the first 3 days as our base data set.
 The process will be modeled with a mixed effects model with a random intercept for each participant.
 Our fixed effect -- the thing we are interested in -- is days of sleep deprivation.
 Let's load up our libraries and fit the initial model.